minerupset/minerupset.github.io/blog-folder/docs/2022/Git-and-Excel-VBA.md

 ## Commit and Push Your Code

+I'm not going to go in-depth on `git` or GitHub here, but there are plenty of resources covering the key topics of committing to a branch, pushing / pulling a branch, and merging a branch that will all be very useful in maintaining your VBA Project.
+See my <a href='/2021/Git-Intro' target='_blank'>previous post</a> on the topic for a brief primer on `git` for the command line and how it can help manage your code projects.

 ## Import Project Files From Your Repo

+Like the export code above, be sure and update your pathName variable to point to your repository.
+You'll notice I named the VBA Module that handles both import and export as `gitConnector`: whatever you name your file, make sure you handle that as an edge case.
+It may require you to do a bit more manual work anytime you edit this specific file, but that shouldn't be too frequent.

 ```vbscript title='VBA Script for Importing Files'
 Sub ImportFilesToRepo()